Intensive temperature and quantum correlations for refined quantum measurements: Local states and temperature

-where $H_B'$ is an effective Hamiltonian acting only on $B$.
 Clearly, $H_B'$ cannot be left arbitrary.
 Here we introduce a generic procedure to identify a proper block Hamiltonian.
-In particular, we impose the following requirements to $H_B'$: $\rm{(R_1)}$ it is temperature independent; $\rm{(R_2)}$ it gives rise to an intensive behaviour for high temperatures \cite{note_requirements}.
-As we see below, these two requirements alone single out a unique Hamiltonian $H'_B$.
+In particular, we impose the following requirements to $H_B'$: $\rm{(R_1)}$ it is temperature independent; $\rm{(R_2)}$ it gives rise to an intensive behaviour for high temperatures.
+Requirement ($R_1$) is motivated by the fact that if $H_B'$ was free to change with $\beta$ the problem would lose relevance.
+In fact, any state $\rho$ can be trivially written as $\rho=e^{-\beta H}/Z$ with arbitrary $\beta$ for a proper $H$.
+Concerning ($R_2$), it is motivated by the physical request of recovering the standard intensive behaviour for high temperatures.
+The choice of these two requirements, a part from the mentioned physical motivations, turns out to have sensible benefits \textit{a posteriori}.
+In fact, we will see that this procedure singles out a unique Hamiltonian $H'_B$ which, in turn, coincides with the quantized version of the classical Hamiltonian associated to the classical analogue of our quantum system.
+Let us stress that here we consider these two requirements for a specific family of Hamiltonian systems.
+However, the procedure can be applied more in general (see also Ref.~\cite{GFA}).